-Since it launched 18 months ago, Natwest’s monthly saver has paid the highest interest rates since it launched in 2020 – but with a catch.
+This monthly saver from Natwest (and also RBS) has had one of the highest interest rates since it launched in 2020 – but with a catch.
 The Digital Regular Saver is designed for those starting off their savings journey, and as such there’s quite a small monthly limit you can put away.
-Just £50.
+Just £150.

 But as rates begin to improve elsewhere, there’s been an increase in how much you can save.
 Here’s what you need to know and whether it’s worth it.

 How much can you save in the Natwest or RBS Digital Regular Saver?